stupid-kid-af/Notes-Javascript/README.md

 ## Test Website

-You can test website on https://stupid-kid-af.github.io/Notes-Javascript/
+You can test website(brand => experimental) on https://notes-experimental.netlify.app/

 ## Roadmap